Create an Action That Publishes a Report

 Add a Report

-From the drop-down list box select Publish a Report.
+From the dropdown list, select Publish a Report.

 Publish a Report